Nanoonga/chtml-masonry/README.md

 ## Computed HTML

-Computed HTML uses the innerHTML function to parse and render an arbitrarily complex layout within the nodes of an empty DOM.
-The layout is assembled using JavaScript with the element attributes compiled inline.
+Computed HTML uses the innerHTML function to parse and render an arbitrarily complex layout within the nodes of a minimal DOM.
+The tags describing the layout are assembled with element attributes compiled inline.

-Attribute values may be drawn from cookies, variables, hardcoded data, XMLHttp requests, or the environment the code is executing in (such as the current display geometry).
+Attributes may be drawn from cookies, variables, hardcoded data, XMLHttp requests, or the environment the code is executing in (such as the current display geometry).

 Computed HTML is _fast_.
-Sub-second TTIs are typical, because the browser's HTML interpreter is optimized for rendering DOMs from streams of layout tags.
-Scripts are cached like any other static asset and downloaded only when missing or changed, eliminating the bandwidth and handshaking and round trips required by server-side rendering.
+Sub-second TTIs regardless of page complexity are typical, because the browser's HTML interpreter is optimized for rendering DOMs from strings of layout tags.

+Scripts are usually far more compact than the layouts they describe, and may be cached like any other static asset.
+This eliminates the need to send anything but the delta to the client, reducing bandwidth consumption 98% or more.

 ```
 hello.html:

+...
 <body>
    <script src="script.js">
    <div id="greeting"></div>
 </body>
+...

 ===

 script.js:

 document.addEventListener("DOMContentLoaded", function(){

 	document.getElementById("greeting").innerHTML = [
 		'<p>Hello, World</p>',
 	].join('');